We are open and shipping all items with no delay! Free 2-5 Days Shipping

 Although quite elevated, the place welcomes a casual catch-up with friends, takeaway orders, and family time with children.

-Location: The restaurant takes its name, "Ochanomizu," from its location in the Ochanomizu neighborhood of Tokyo.
+Location: The restaurant's name, "Ochanomizu," comes from its location in the Ochanomizu neighborhood of Tokyo.

 The name, Ocha-no-mizu (御茶ノ水) of this neighborhood, which means "Tea water," is from the Kanda River that flows nearby.